Trying to get a handle on your student loans but don't know where to begin?

 - Whether a lump sum payment is available

 In addition to those factors, there’s also the loan holder’s settlement guidelines.

 Here's what I mean.

 In my experience, I’ve gotten better initial settlement offers from National Collegiate and Younomics, than from PNC Bank or Discover student loans.
 (When companies are difficult to settle with, sometimes we wait until the loan goes to a debt collector and then we start settlement negotiations again.)

-Settlement offers from private lenders are almost always better than offers you’ll get from the federal government.
-The US Department of Education has tight guidelines that limit debt settlements to 90% of the loan balance payable within 30 to 90 days.
+Settlement offers from private lenders are almost always better than offers you'll get from the federal government.
+The US Department of Education has rigid guidelines that limit debt settlement to 90% of the loan balance payable within 30 to 90 days.